AlfRagnar/GoussanBlogSolution/README.md

 * User Registration and Login
 * User Confirmation
 * Video Upload
+* Image Upload
 * Video Streaming
+* Display Videos and images in a Side-scrolling list with clickable thumbnails that will open a Modal that will render the item in full-view
-* File Validation on Video Upload to ensure valid video file provided for encoding
+* File Validation on Videos and Images
-* Image Upload
-* Image Upload Validation to ensure valid Image file

 ### Planned Features
 * Blog post Creation